Stress and Fatigue Analysis of Bellows

-Although not specifically stated as such, the concept of a primary stress applies in many other areas of engineering, albeit mostly for the structural design of components.
+Although not specifically stated as such, the concept of a primary stress applies mostly for the structural design of components.
 Stresses calculated using basic engineering design formulas are in many cases primary stresses.
 These stresses are often evaluated against a percentage of the yield stress of the material of construction as part of the design process.

 The distinction between these types of stresses is important for the design of efficient structures.
-This is especially important considering the now common use of computer simulation methods (such as Finite Element Analysis – FEA).
+This is especially important considering the now common use of simulation methods as Finite Element Analysis (FEA).

 These design-by-analysis methods provide very detailed information about the distribution of stresses in a component or structure, but can make it more difficult to properly assess whether or not a design is satisfactory (e.g. when comparing stresses against a defined limit) than the use of traditional design-by-formula approaches.
 Use of stresses directly from a finite element analysis without a Primary vs. Secondary classification may result in overdesign.

 Additional information on Primary and Secondary Stress classifications and assessments of the same can be found in the ASME Code.
-The Code contains a wealth of information useful for the design of pressure retaining components that may also be useful in the design of general components.
+The Code contains a wealth of information for the design of pressure retaining components that may also be useful in the design of general components.
 There is an extensive database of steel material properties and practical methods for fatigue analysis and efficient component design using limit load analysis methods.
-The ASME Code website is www.asme.org.
+See more at www.asme.org.